Probabilistic risk aversion for generalized rank-dependent functions: P-quasi-convexity of rank-dependent utilities

-We first define a few important special cases of signed Choquet integrals.
-All mappings below are defined on both $\M_c$ and $\X_c$, and we will use whichever is more convenient in different places.
-The \emph{left-} and \emph{right-quantile} at level $\alpha\in(0,1)$ are respectively defined by
+We first introduce a few special cases of dual utilities and distortion functions in $\mathcal H^{\rm DT}$ that are important for understanding p-quasi-convexity.
+There is a one-to-one correspondence between dual utilities and distortion functions in $\mathcal H^{\rm DT}$, and hence, it suffices to study the distortion functions.
+For a distribution $F $, the \emph{left-} and \emph{right-quantile} at level $\alpha\in(0,1)$ are respectively defined by